FrancescoMarchi/ecommerce-retention-sql/Readme.md

 ## 🧠 Key Business Questions

+This project answers **three strategic questions**, each supported by detailed analytical breakdowns:

+### **1️⃣ How is the business performing over time?**
-1. **How are revenue and orders trending over time?**
+- How are revenue and orders trending across quarters?
+- How is Average Order Value (AOV) evolving over time?

+### **2️⃣ How are our customers behaving?**
-2. **What does customer retention and AOV look like between new vs repeat customers?**
+- What does retention look like between new vs repeat customers?
-3. **How do time of day, weekday, and geography influence purchasing?**
+- How do time of day, weekday, and geography influence purchasing behavior?
-4. **Which marketing channels provide the strongest ROAS and ROI?**
-5. **What are our main customer segments and how should we act on them?**
+- What are our main RFM customer segments and what actions should we take for each?

+### **3️⃣ Where should we invest our marketing budget for the highest return?**
+- Which marketing channels deliver the strongest ROI and ROAS?

 ---